Image: Graphic Design – Esther Estévez

 Neuroscience has boomed in recent decades.
 Research fields are diversifying and technological development has brought about some revolutionary research tools.
 New discoveries are quickly hitting the press and neuroscience-based knowledge is being applied to a variety of industries, from education and medicine to business and marketing.

 As more and more research is produced, there is an increased importance on how scientists communicate and contextualize it.
 Like in a well-functioning brain, the better scientists integrate already available research data, the better the outcomes will be.

-To help address this challenge, the Swiss Federal Institute of Technology in Lausanne (EPFL), in collaboration with the Blue Brain Project, is launching a massive open online course (MOOC) on the Principles of Neuroscience.
+To help address this challenge, the Swiss Federal Institute of Technology in Lausanne (EPFL), in collaboration with the Blue Brain Project, is launching a massive open online course (MOOC) called Neuroscience Reconstructed: Towards an Integrative Approach.

 Ranging from molecular to cognitive and behavioral neuroscience, the course will provide the most up to date, state-of-the-art content and give participants a multi-scale view and understanding of brain function.

 “Week by week, participants will get access to video lectures, background documentation, knowledge quizzes, hands-on tutorials and modelling exercises, providing the right balance of knowledge and skill that a future neuroscientist needs,” explains Annechien Helsdingen, project administrator at the EPFL.

 As well as participating in the MOOC, researchers can also contribute to it by submitting their papers to Frontiers’ Research Topic on the Fundamentals of 21st Century Neuroscience.